Rosiep083/rosiep083.github.io/README.md

 Hello and Welcome to my new GitHub personal website!

-You will find some tech tips and fun memes.
+You will find some tech tips and movies fun memes.